patrickkhoury11/DHS-A1-Hueristic/patrickkhoury/DH110/heuristicevaluation/README.md

 ### Heuristic Evaluation

 #### 1. Visibility of System Status
-* As you type in the search bar, possible options are not immediately displayed, which makes it difficult for the user to understand how the system is responding to their query (results start displaying only after 3 letters are inputted, but users expect it to be instantaneous).
-Furthermore, the recommended results shown are sometimes almost completely unrelated to health or medical information, which doesn't help the user.
-(2)
+* As you type in the search bar, the possible recommendations are extremely flawed, displaying random letters, numbers, and symbols which mean nothing and lead to nowhere.
+Upon clicking on one of these suggestions, the site fed back a message stating that they were too long for the search bar character limit.
+After finding one within the character limit, I got a message stating that there were no matching results.These suggestions are constant for every letter in the alphabet.
+(3):

 <p align="center">
   <img src="../Images/search-query-2.PNG" alt="Search query no immediate results" width = "300px"/>